varad-suryavanshi/arc-ttt-multilora/README.md

 * **GPU utilization** improves from ~30–40% to ~70–80% on A100-80GB.
 * **Accuracy** on held-out ARC tests remains within ~1–2% of single-task LoRA TTT.

-(Exact tables/plots are in the slides/report; you can extend this repo with evaluation scripts in `results/`.)

 ---